Arlington Heights, Illinois Therapists

 - Short-term inpatient substance abuse treatment.

-While the programs resulting from the Medicaid waiver are undoubtedly a step in the right direction, it remains to be seen whether Illinois can do more for people with mental health issues who do not qualify for Medicaid.
+While the programs resulting from the Medicaid waiver are undoubtedly a step in the right direction, whether Illinois can do more for people with mental health issues who do not qualify for Medicaid remains to be seen.

 Demographic Data for Arlington Heights, Illinois